| .: Drake R4C Restoration

 signals first.
 I decided to restore that radio as it was the later serial number, and appeared to have had much less wear and tear on it over the years.
 The

+other would donate its accessory goodies for the common good.
 Time to clean things up a bit!
 I started by completely

 dismantling the R-4C's faceplate, removed the tubes and band crystals, then removed the PTO assembly